Genealogy book: Ireland

 Families who were professional historians included Clan Ó Duibhgeannáin, Ó Cléirigh, Clan MacFhirbhisigh, Ó Maolconaire.

 Korea

 In Korea the genealogy book is called jokbo or chokbo.
-Each family has a jokbo which is passed down through generations, and copies are often printed and distributed among family members as necessary.
+The book is passed down through generations, and copies are often printed and distributed among family members as necessary.
 The firstborn son of each family (in a form of primogeniture) inherits the original jokbo (as opposed to the copies) and continues the genealogy and family line.
-It was often used in pre-modern (i.e., post-Joseon period) Korea as proof of being of the yangban class.
+It was often used in pre-modern (i.e., post-Joseon period) Korea as proof of being of the yangban class, since family names were conferred only to the aristocratic class until late Joseon dynasty.
+Many of these genealogy books date back to the Goryeo dynasty (918–1392) but few families retain complete copies due to the wars, uprisings, and the Japanese Occupation that took place in recent history.

 While many clans still maintain a jokbo, its function (which was very important, heavily relied upon, and legally binding before the modern era) is largely relegated to clan record-keeping and other minor (i.e., not legally binding) social roles.